 Woodford County High School receives award for Online Safety

-On the 18th June 2019 an assessor from the South West Grid for Learning recently visited Woodford County High School to review the school’s e-safety provision.
-The Assessor met school teaching and non-teaching staff, parents, Governors and students and was very pleased to find that the school provides a high level of protection for users of digital technologies.
+On the 27th June 2022 an assessor from the South West Grid for Learning visited Woodford County High School to review the school’s e-safety provision.
+The Assessor met school teaching and non-teaching staff, SLT, parents, Governors and students and was very pleased to find that the school provides a high level of protection for users of new technologies.

-To apply for the 360 degree safe E-Safety Mark, schools have to reach a series of benchmark levels when they complete the online self-review.
+To apply for the 360 degree safe online Safety Mark, schools have to reach a series of benchmark levels when they complete the online self-review.
 The evidence is then verified by a visit from experienced Assessors.

 Areas of strength and good practice: